j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/advanced/jms/README.md

 ## Description

-This tutorial is a show case of how to implement asynchronous jobs using a JMS queue.
+This tutorial shows how to implement asynchronous jobs using a JMS queue.

 ## Run the tutorial